-International Finance Corporation (IFC), a member of the World Bank Group, has proposed an investment of $20 million into the new emerging markets fund of edtech-focused venture capital firm Learn Capital.
+International Finance Corporation (IFC), a member of the World Bank Group, has proposed an investment of up to $15 million in a parallel fund that will invest alongside the vehicle managed by Silicon Valley-headquartered Learn Capital.

 Learn Capital, founded in 2008, focuses exclusively on education technology (edtech) investments largely in emerging markets.
 It is raising $200-250 million for its fourth fund – Learn Capital Venture Partners IV.

-IFC also invested $15 million in a parallel fund that will invest alongside the Learn Capital Venture Partners IV.
-It was also the anchor investor in the firm’s Fund III, a $150-million fund with a specified emerging market focus and mandate.
+IFC was the anchor investor in Learn Capital Fund III, a $150-million fund with a specific emerging market focus and mandate.

 Learn Capital invests in learning content, platforms, and services.
 Its debut fund, Learn Capital Venture Partners I, raised $50 million in 2012.